Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

 - **LEDs**: For lighting effects.
   - **Specifications**:
     - Type: 3.3V LEDs (Red, Green, Blue, Yellow)
-- **Water Level Depth Detection Sensor**: For precise water level readings.
+- **LM34 Temperature Sensor**: For precise temperature readings.
   - **Specifications**:
-    - Operating Voltage: DC 3-5V
-    - Operating Current: < 20mA
-    - Sensor Type: Analog
-    - Detection Area: 40mm x 16mm
-    - Operating Temperature: 10°C-30°C
-    - Humidity: 10% - 90% non-condensing
+    - Calibrated Directly in Degrees Fahrenheit.
+    - Linear 10.0 mV/°F Scale Factor.
+    - 1.0°F Accuracy Assured (at 77°F)
+    - Rated for Full −50° to 300°F Range.
+    - Suitable for Remote Applications.
+    - Operates From 5 to 30 Volts.
+    - Less Than 90-µA Current Drain.
 - **Female, Male to Male Jumper Wires**: For connecting components.

 For detailed connections and pinouts, refer to the component directories in the `components` folder.